-No Discharge Areas, or NDAs, are designated bodies of water where the discharge of all boat sewage, whether treated or not, is prohibited.
-NDAs typically extend out to three miles from shore.
-See this map of Massachusetts No Discharge Areas for current coverage—which is virtually all of state waters.
-In addition, most of New England waters are also NDAs.
-See this map of Coastal NDAs in New England.
+No Discharge Zones, or NDZs, are designated bodies of water where the discharge of all boat sewage, whether treated or not, is prohibited.
+NDZs typically extend out to three miles from shore.
+See this map of Massachusetts No Discharge Zones file size 1MB for coverage—which is all of state waters.
+In addition, most of New England waters are also NDZs.
+See this map of Coastal NDZs in New England.
 Boating outside New England?
 See a list of No Discharge Zones by State.

 - The Basics - The San Francisco Estuary Project Pump It, Don't Dump It video provides additional details on boat sewage impacts, while the BoatU.S.
 Foundation's Sewage, MSDs and Pumpout page gives important general information on this issue.

 - Proper Sanitation Equipment - Federal Law requires all passenger boats with installed toilets (not porta-potties) to have a marine sanitation device.
 Also called MSDs, these systems are the on-board equipment for storing boat sewage (or treating and disposing of it).
 In Massachusetts, a Type III MSD, or holding tank, is required now that all coastal waters are designated as —which means that no overboard sewage discharge is allowed, even if it is treated.
 Therefore, discharge from a Type I or Type II MSD is not allowed.